 Adams Morgan and its neighboring Columbia Heights comprise the city's Latin Quarter.
 The area wakes up as the sun goes down, and young Washingtonians in their weekend best congregate along the sidewalks, crowding the doors of this week's hot bar or nightclub.
 Typical tourist attractions are sparse, but the scene on a Saturday night has its own appeal.
-If you're here on the second Saturday in September, sample the vibrant neighborhood culture at the Adams Morgan Day Festival.
+If you're here on the second Saturday in September, sample the vibrant neighborhood culture at the Adams Morgan Day Festival, which happens to be D.C.'s largest neighborhood festival.